ericdragomir/PokemonSearchApp/README.md

 # PokemonSearchApp
 A simple search app that uses the [PokéAPI](https://pokeapi.co/) for retrieving information and fetching the data.

-You can try this app at https://github.com/ericdragomir/PokemonSearchApp
+You can try this app [here](https://ericdragomir.github.io/PokemonSearchApp/)

 ## Installation
   1. Clone or download this repository to your local machine.